torniker/me/content/about.md

 > In ITDC I did lots of experiments, I've tried different tools and techniques, some of them were successful some were not, but either way I learned a lot.

-> Here I started to share the information by establishing ITDC Training Center and it was one of our major sources for finding new developers.
+> Here I started to sharing the knowledge by establishing ITDC Training Center and it was one of our major sources for finding new developers.
 The idea and the execution of the training center was mine and it was quite successful.

 ## GeoDNA
 > http://oceandna.ge